-The PWFS is simulated using the physical optic PWFS module included in PASSATA \cite{agapito2016}.
-The PWFS is set up so that it mimics the Gemini Palnet Imager (GPI) 2.0 PWFS, which uses an EMCCD220 with 60 pixels in the diameter of each of the four pupil images.
-The PWFS is modeled to be sensitive to a 300 nm wide band centered on $\lambda=750nm$.
+The PWFS is simulated using the physical optics PWFS module included in PASSATA \cite{agapito2016}.
+The PWFS is set up so that it mimics the Gemini Planet Imager (GPI) 2.0 PWFS, which uses an EMCCD220 with 60 pixels in the diameter of each of the four pupil images\cite{Fitzsimmons2020}.
+The PWFS is modeled to be sensitive to a 300 nm wide band centered on $\lambda=750$nm.
 The flux available to the PWFS is derived from the magnitude value of the target, assuming an A0 star, and affects the photon noise applied to the PWFS images.
-No noise simulations, corresponding to the case of a very bright guide star can also be performed for reference purpose.
+Noiseless simulations, corresponding to the case of a very bright guide star are also performed for reference purposes.
 Each PWFS image is captured on a 140x140 pixel grid.
-All the measurements are obtained with a $3\lambda/D$ modulation, which is typical for such systems.
+All the measurements are obtained with a $3\lambda/D$ modulation, which is typical for such systems\cite{Madurowicz2020}.
 The software determines the correct masks to extract the four pupil images, from which 5640 X and Y slopes can be computed.
-A linear reconstructor is used to obtain an estimate of the 1603 modal coefficient for each wavefront map.
-The linear reconstruction is obtained via the SVD inversion of a modal interaction matrix, which contains the measured slopes of each KL mode.
-This interaction matrix and its inverse are obtained directly from the PASSATA software, which ensures that the modes have the proper amplitude to stay within the linear range of the PWFS when presented for interaction matrix acquisition, and that the proposed number of singular values is filtered during the inversion process.
+A linear reconstructor is used to obtain an estimate of the 1603 modal coefficients from the slope vector for each wavefront map.
+The linear reconstruction is obtained via the singular value decomposition inversion of a modal interaction matrix, which contains the measured slopes of each KL mode.
+This interaction matrix and its inverse are obtained directly from the PASSATA software.
+The software also ensures that the modes, when presented for the interaction matrix acquisition, have the proper amplitude to stay within the linear range of the PWFS.
 Figure \ref{fig:sim_pipeline} outlines this simulation process graphically.

-The metric to be minimized is the quadratic norm (root sum square - RSS) of the residual coefficients, which are the difference between the 1603 reconstructed and the true modal coefficients.
-Minimizing the RSS residual coefficents maximizes the Strehl ratio of the delivered image.
-Since the KL modes are orthonormal over the circular pupil function, the RSS of the residual coefficients is directly related to the RMS (Root Mean Square) of the residual wavefront error, except that the latter also includes the wavefront errors of higher order than the 1603 first KL modes, which cannot be corrected by the system (fitting error).
+The metric to be minimized is the quadratic norm - i.e. the root sum square (RSS) - of the residual coefficients, which is the difference between the 1603 reconstructed and the true modal coefficients.
+Since the KL modes are orthonormal over the circular pupil function, minimizing the RSS of the residual coefficients maximizes the Strehl ratio - i.e. the optical quality - of the delivered image.
+The RSS of the residual coefficients is directly related to the Root Mean Square (RMS) of the residual wavefront error.
+However, the latter also includes the wavefront errors of a higher order than the first 1603 KL modes, which cannot be corrected by the system (fitting error).